AvaAvarai/InLineCoordinatesCoefficientSolver/TASK.md

-# InLineCoordinatesCoefficientSolver

-In-Line Coordinates Coefficient Solver workspace while implementing novel coefficient analysis technique.

-## TASK for the CoefSwap "Coefficient Swapping" project
+# TASK for the CoefSwap "Coefficient Swapping" project

 We are interested in the following tasks: